 |Bottom 25% of class||1%|

-What are the requirements for admission to University of Houston and what considerations affect admission decisions?
+What are the requirements for admission to University of Houston and what student information is used for admission decisions?

 |High School GPA||Recommended|

 |High School Class Rank||Required|